 Companionship with the Church in Central African Republic and Peru

-In Peru, Christ the King Church is developing a partnership with four small Lutheran congregations in the town of Trujillo.
-A youth trip, led by our Youth Director Tim Lenz and several other adults was the first connection with Trujillo and there has since been three other trips to get to know these congregations better.
-Travel to Peru is relatively easy to arrange and our synod has several trips a year.
+In Peru, Christ the King Church has developed a partnership with four small Lutheran congregations in the town of Trujillo.
+A youth trip, led by ministry staff and several other adults was the first connection with Trujillo and there has been numerous trips to get to know these congregations better.
 For more information about the Peru companionship, see http://www.gulfcoastsynod.org/JusticePeruTrips.html.
 One month of the year, Peru is the focus of our mission offering.
 Please join our congregation’s Peru Team.
 Spanish speakers are especially welcome!

 Evangelical Lutheran Church in America (ELCA) End Malaria Campaign

-The ELCA has set a goal of $15,000,000 by 2015 to eradicate malaria in our eleven companion synods in Africa.
-To partially accomplish this goal, each synod is being asked to partner in this effort by raising funds towards this goal.
-Our synod, the Texas-Louisiana Gulf Coast synod, has eagerly accepted this challenge and has set a goal of $150,000 to be attained by June 2013.
-And within our synod, Christ the King Church has been chosen as a “first responder” because of our strong leadership in the synod, our current commitment to and awareness of the needs in global mission, and our ability to accomplish great things.
+The ELCA has met our goal of $15,000,000 to eradicate malaria in our eleven companion synods in Africa.
+To partially accomplish this goal, each synod was asked to partner in this effort by raising funds towards this goal.
+Our synod, the Texas-Louisiana Gulf Coast synod, accepted this challenge and met the goal of $150,000.
+Christ the King Church was chosen as a “first responder” because of our strong leadership in the synod, our current commitment to and awareness of the needs in global mission, and our ability to accomplish great things.

 The Evangelical Lutheran Church in America (ELCA) Disaster Response